 Thursday, March 18 -Bird-Friendly Maple Sugaring

-Thursday, June 17 – The Wonders of Water
+Thursday, June 10 – The Wonders of Water note: this program is 9am-12pm and will not include a lunch break

 Where: Green Mountain Audubon Center in Huntington, Vermont